 - Preheat oven to 350ºF.

-- Transfer dough to a sheet of parchment paper or a floured countertop.
+- Transfer dough to a piece of parchment paper or a floured countertop.
 Use your hands to form dough into a ball, sprinkle liberally with flour, and then gently roll dough out into a thin sheet (Use more flour to prevent sticking if needed).
 Aim for no more than 1/8-inch thick; too thin is preferable to too thick.

 - Bake for 25 to 30 minutes, until crackers are lightly browned and crisp.
 Break the crackers apart and cool.
 Any that don’t feel crisp enough should be popped back in the oven for another five minutes or so.